narhim/autocoding/benchmark/README.md

 - random seed: 38 (the script tested 10 seeds from 35 to 45; no need to specify)
 - **output .json files >> train: 501 (0.60), dev: 246 (0.30), test: 87 (0.10), total 834 samples.**
 - partitions are made to preserve the class labels distribution in the whole dataset

+### codiesp

+- Running the ``preprocess_codiesp.sh`` script will first re-format the dataset to clef2019 format.
+This will be saved in a separate directory (``codiesp_clef`` is the default directory name)
+- **!!WARNING!!
+Comment out the first line of command AFTER the first run to prevent duplicate entries in ``codiesp_clef``**
+- The re-formatted files can then be pre-processed and analyzed with the same pre-processing steps as the clef2019 dataset
+- the ``preprocess_codiesp.sh`` will also generate:
+  - <train/dev/test>.json files inside the ``preprocessed/codiesp`` directory
+  - all 3 label versions are provided: "D" (diagnostic codes only), "P" (procedure codes only), "X" (both)
+  - the files in the train/dev/test partitions are identical regardless of the label version
+  - Both "esp" (Spanish) and "en" (English) versions are included
+  - label id - label description dictionary is only available for Spanish (pending)
+  - directory file structure is as follows:
+      - codiesp:
+        - esp | en:
+            - D | P | X:
+                - <train/dev/text>.json files